MPachicano/trgn_wordcloud/README.md

 ## About the app
 This Wordcloud application creates a Wordcloud summarizing a few different webpages.
 One webpage is Wikipedia's "Neurodegeneration" webpage, and the other is the New York Times "Alzheimer's" webpage.

 When this application is run, it will extract text from each webpage, generate awordcloud, and place the images into trgn.usc.edu/~pachican.
+This script runs using Cron Scheduler, meaning it will be updated daily.
 Check it out!
 ## Installation & Usage
 Use this repository using the git clone code (https://github.com/MPachicano/trgn_wordcloud.git).
 ## Dependencies